How I got into Essential OilsSep 23, 2017

 I have been using essential oils in my yoga classes for a long time, and especially patients with chronic illnesses who seek me out for yoga as therapy often comment that they just need to enter the studio and they already feel relaxed.
 I was sure that this was due to the combination of Lavender and Musk that I usually blended and diffused.
-Musk oil is said to have pain relieving attributes, covers body odor and can relieve body spasms, and Lavender is well known for it’s calming qualities.
-FYI, although originally musk was taken from the sexual glands of the Himalayan musk deer, these days it is either made synthetically, or, more naturally, may contain a mixture of Franincense, Ambrette, Myrrh, Cedar Wood, Rose and Amber amongst others.
+Musk oil is said to have pain-relieving attributes, covers body odor and can relieve body spasms, and Lavender is well known for its calming qualities.
+FYI, although originally musk was taken from the sexual glands of the Himalayan musk deer, these days, it is either made synthetically or, more naturally, may contain a mixture of Frankincense, Ambrette, Myrrh, Cedar Wood, Rose and Amber amongst others.

 Recently I had become much more interested in the therapeutic aspect of essential oils, and I asked my friend Angela if she could recommend a book.
 Not only did she recommend a book, but she also sent me a whole load of samples, some dōTERRA literature and links to a couple of online communities of the aromatherapy sisterhood, and I spent the next two months trying out and studying.

 The more I learned, the more empowered I felt to look after my family in a more natural way.
 Rather than just diffusing the same oils every day, I started to experiment, and not just in the diffuser.
 I diluted oils into little roller bottles for application directly to the skin and used peppermint instead of Paracetamol for headaches, I created a surprisingly powerful (and very cheap) surface cleaner for my kitchen worktops.
 I made an ouchie spray from a few drops put into distilled water and left it in the fridge for my ever accident prone youngest, whose bare legs in the summer display the most interesting array of greens, yellows and blues.